DM8AT/GLGE/assets/doc/README.md

 <buffer name="Some data", binding="0", buffer="Data Buffer">
 ```

+## Asset names
+All assets that can be loaded directly require names.
+All names within an asset storage must be unique, else the loading of the asset failes.
+Names may not contain a `/` character.
+If the name contains this character, it will be replaced by `%`.
+All UTF-8 characters except for `/` and `\0` (a null byte) are valid characters for the name of an asset.
+The `/` seperator character and the `%` replace character can be changed by changing the values in the defines `GLGE_ASSET_SUB_ASSET_SEPERATOR` and `GLGE_REPLACE_SUB_ASSET_SEPERATOR_WITH` with custom characters.
+After that GLGE must be re-compiled for the changes to take effect.

 # Storing assets
 Assets can be stored as files.
 A stored asset can be encoded in different ways.
 Here is a table with all ways to store assets, the version the loader was updated the last time and what version they where introduced in:
 | File Type | Introduced in | Latest update |